santifa/hfts/Readme.md

         System.out.println(ds.write());
     }

-Since the ambiguity and diversity metrics are memory intensive a shared dictionary should be used.
+Since the ambiguity and diversity metrics are memory intensive use it with care:

-    DictionaryConnector connector = DictionaryConnector.getDefaultConnector();
+    Dictionary<Integer> connectorEntity = AmbiguityDictionary.getDefaultEntityConnector();
+    Dictionary<Integer> connectorSf = AmbiguityDictionary.getDefaultSFConnector();
     HftsApi api = new HftsApi()
-        .withMetric(new Ambiguity(connector), new Diversity(connector));
+        .withMetric(new Ambiguity(connectorEntity, connectorSf),
+                    new Diversity(connectorEntity, connectorSf));

 Also `owl:sameAs` retrival is provided with [http://sameas.org/](http://sameas.org/)